Belgian Buttermilk Waffles with Roasted Peaches and Vanilla Mascarpone

 Maybe we can institute a Vanilla Mascarpone Day to seal the deal?

-- 3 large ripe peaches, cut into wedges
+- 3 large ripe, but still slightly firm peaches cut into wedges

 - 1 teaspoon baking soda